Hancock County DUI Bail Information

 Missing court will result in bond forfeiture, arrest warrant, and additional charges.
 Your co-signer will be liable for the full bail amount.

 Bail is essentially a financial guarantee that you will appear in court as required.
 It's money (or property) held by the court to ensure you fulfill your legal obligations throughout the DUI proceedings.
 If you attend all court dates and comply with any conditions set by the judge, the bail money (or the value of the property) is typically returned to you or whoever posted it on your behalf.
 If you fail to appear in court (skip bail), you forfeit the bail money, and a warrant will be issued for your arrest.
-In Hancock County, the bail process is overseen by the local court and sheriff's department, with specific procedures in place to manage the release of individuals awaiting trial.
+In Hancock County, the bail process is typically initiated at the Hancock County Jail, located at 265 New Jail St, Sneedville, TN 37869, and overseen by the local court system.
+You can reach them at (423) 733-2249.

 Typical Bail Amounts for DUI